To locate the word in which you are interested:

 Algae - simple plants in the Division Protista, consisting of single cells to multicellular organisms, arranged in colonies or as filaments, and containing photosynthetic pigments.
 Many common algae are green because their cells contain chlorophyll.

-Alkaloid - complex cyclic organic plant metabolites, usually containing nitrogen, with a bitter taste and marked physiological activity on animals.
+Alkaloid - complex cyclic organic plant secondary metabolites, usually containing nitrogen in a cyclic ring, with a bitter taste and marked physiological activity on animals.
 Many of the 7000 known alkaloids are basic (alkaline).
-Their function may be to protect the plant from non-adapted herbivores, either by virtue of their unpleasant taste or their toxicity.
-Examples include atropine, caffeine, cocaine, colchicine, mescaline, morphine, nicotine, quinine, strychnine.
+Many succulent plants contain alkaloids whose function may be to protect the plant from non-adapted herbivores, either by virtue of their unpleasant bitter taste or their toxicity.
+Examples of alkaloids include atropine, berberine, bryonine, caffeine, cocaine, colchicine, curare, lycorine, mescaline, mesembrine, morphine, nicotine, piperine, pyrrolizidine, quinine, strychnine, vincristine.
+Some of these alkaloids are used medicinally.

 Alpina - i. from an alpine habitat. ii. of a dwarf growth habit.